Chavithra/GamestonkTerminal/new_tests/README.md

 One can also select run individual folder or files.

 TODO
-- explain how to run invidual folder or file
+- explain how to run individual folder or file
 - explain how to run specific markers
-- list the avaialble tags
+- list the available tags
 - put the command : slow, network